panda-roux-dev/MoonGem/README.md

 These methods are concerned with handling user-input.

+- `mg.get_path()`
+    - Returns the path portion of the requested URL
 - `mg.get_input([meta])`
-    - If an input argument was included in the request URI, this method returns that value
+    - If an input argument was included in the request URL, this method returns that value
     - If no input was provided in the request, then the server responds with a code-10 status response and optional `meta` string
 - `mg.get_sensitive_input([meta])`
     - Same as `mg.get_input`, but uses status code 11